 By 2026, the service-providing industry sectors are projected to account for more than 81 percent of all wage and salary jobs in the economy and for most of the job growth.
 The health care and social assistance sector will account for more than one-third of the jobs added over the projections decade.
 The real output of the total service-providing sectors is projected to grow slightly faster than that of the overall economy from 2016 to 2026.
 Although employment in the goods-producing sectors is expected to grow by an annual rate of 0.1 percent from 2016 to 2026, real output in those sectors is expected to grow 2.1 percent annually over the decade.

 Occupational employment is projected to grow by 7.4 percent from 2016 to 2026, nearly 1.0 percent faster than the projected growth during the 2014–24 decade.
 Employment growth is projected for nearly all occupational groups, from healthcare to transportation occupations.
-The only occupational group projected to decline from 2016 to 2026 is production occupations, at a rate of 4.1 percent.
-These declines are due primarily to expected employment losses in the manufacturing sector.
+Two occupational groups are projected to decline from 2016 to 2026: production occupations, at a rate of 4.3 percent, and farming, fishing, and forestry occupations, at a rate of 0.3 percent.

 Every 2 years, BLS prepares projections in four areas: population and labor force, aggregate demand, industry output and employment, and occupational employment.
 Each step in the process affects those that follow.
 The expectations for the population affect those for the labor force, which in turn have an effect on the projections of productivity and GDP growth.
 These projections further affect output and employment at the industry level, which then limit occupational employment projections.